tiny-pilot/tinypilot/docs/user-configurable-settings.md

 # User Configurable Settings

-It is no longer possible to make changes to TinyPilot's undocumented settings through the `/home/tinypilot/settings.yml` file.
+It is no longer possible to make changes to TinyPilot's undocumented settings through the `/home/tinypilot/settings.yml` files.
+This document outlines which settings are supported, deprecated, and unsupported.

 ## Supported Settings